 Pamianthe peruviana is the most commonly grown species.
 It grows as an epiphyte on tree branches in moist forests in Peru.
 It prefers moderate temperatures, and can do well as a houseplant if grown like an orchid in a very open mix.
 It is not tolerant of extreme heat or cold.
 The flowers are produced in early winter and are on very short stems, each producing a pair of large scented flowers.
 The flowering tube is an amazing 20-25 cm long, and must need a very specialized pollinator.
 Each flower has a central corolla, and opens a greenish yellow which lightens to pure white, measuring about 15 cm across.
-Plants are self-incompatible, requiring a different clone to make seeds.
+Reports of self-compatibility is mixed where it seems that in the proper age, growing conditions during flowering and genetic clone, this species would be able to self.
 A successfully pollinated flower produces a pod that takes 15 months to ripen.
 The bulb has the appearance of a leek, with a long neck formed by the bases of the leaves, and needs to be grown on the surface of the mix.
 Bulbs will naturally try to grow horizontally, with the long arching leaves spreading downwards.
-Photos 1-2 by Diana Chapman.
-Photos 3-4 were taken by Hans Joschko.
+Photos 1-3 by Diana Chapman.
+Photos 4-5 were taken by Hans Joschko.

 The photos below were taken by Nhu Nguyen showing the flowers, scale of the flowers, and the habit of the plant.

 The photos below were taken by Jacob Uluwehi Knecht showing vegetative characteristics of the plant.